 And how about the proper collective noun for a group of baboons?

 Believe it or not . . . it’s not a Congress, though a Congress of Baboons is kind of fitting, right?!
-It’s actually a troop.
+We’ve seen that on social media and elsewhere online, too.
+But a group of baboons is actually called a TROOP.

 We find the various animal group names to be quite entertaining and we couldn’t help but wonder how these names evolved.
-We did quite a bit of research over the course of several days trying to find a definitive source as to the authority on the “right” collective noun for the various animal groups, but there doesn’t seem to be a single authority on the subject, per se.
+We did quite a bit of research trying to find a definitive source as to the authority on the “right” collective noun for the various animal groups, but there doesn’t seem to be a single authority on the subject, per se.

 To complicate matters, it turns out there are some variations and nuances that aren’t always spelled out or even agreed upon.
 For example, it seems that a group of turkeys is called a rafter.
 However, there’s evidently a distinction between domestic and wild turkeys when it comes to knowing what to call them as a group.
 A group of domestic turkeys is called a rafter . . .